 - Ensure you have a credit card: prices are better if you have a credit card as a guarantee (and there aren’t many options if you don’t have one).

-- Go for a small car: outside of Reykjavík, most of the roads are single lane and fairly narrow, so you don’t want a big car anyway.
-My husband and I hired a tiny Peugeot 107 because it was cheap.
+- Go for a small car: outside of Reykjavík, most of the roads are single lanes and fairly narrow, so you don’t want a big car anyway.
+On my first visit, my husband and I hired a tiny Peugeot 107 because it was cheap.
 It did look rather comical because my husband is 6’5”, but it was perfectly fine!